fransimo/fransimo_info/content/docs/art/photography/It_is_in_all_of_us/_index.md

 artForm: Photograph
 schemaOrgType: VisualArtwork
 title: It is in all of us
+description: >
-description: "Explores the ancient connection between art and magic through research on oracles, Maenads and intuitive practices, reflecting on how art evokes mystery and altered states."
+  Explores the ancient connection between art and magic through research on Sibyls, Nymphs, Maenads and intuitive practices, reflecting on how art evokes mystery and altered states.
 date: 2025-02-06
 bookToc: false
 aliases: /blog/2025/02/06/it-is-in-all-of-us/